 Christian Baillie joined JCB in May of 2016 as the vice president of Construction Equipment Dealer Sales to deliver the construction equipment goals set for the North American dealer network.
 He leads the construction equipment sales team in creating and delivering the strategic initiatives necessary to attain the growth goals for North America.

 Baillie has more than 19 years of industry experience on the dealership and OEM sides of the business.
 Previously, he held several senior director-level positions in sales, marketing and product development, and senior international roles in the Europe and Asia.
 Baillie is a graduate of Muhlenberg College with a B.A. in International Business and Political Science.

 Over his 16-year career with JCB, Chris Giorgianni has served in several roles leading up to his current position as Vice President of Government & Defense.
 Giorgianni began his career with JCB as a Product Specialist for Backhoe Loaders in 2003.
 Shortly after, he became JCB’s first American employee to be based at the company’s global headquarters, serving as Product Manager for Backhoe Loaders and as Regional Manager for Northern Europe.

 Returning to the US in 2007, he rejoined the North American team as General Manager of the Southeast Region.
 Giorgianni then served as Product Marketing General Manager, followed by a promotion to Vice President of Product.
-In 2014, he assumed the role of vice president of Product Support, where he led the service and parts operations in the USA, Canada and Mexico.
+In 2014, he assumed the role of Vice President of Product Support, where he led the service & parts operations in the USA, Canada and Mexico.
 In January of 2015, he also assumed global responsibility for JCB's Government & Defense division.